Horbenkodev/hugo-blog/content/posts/building-desktop-app-with-electron/index.md

 ---
-title: How to Build a Desktop App with Electron?
+ceoTitle: How to Build a Desktop App with Electron?
+title: Building Desktop App with Electron
+breadcrumbs: Building Desktop App with Electron
+slug: building-desktop-app-with-electron
+draft: false
-publishDate: '2016-10-05T00:00:00Z'
+publishDate: 2016-10-05T00:00:00Z
-authors: []
+image: building-desktop-app-with-electron.jpg
+og_image: Chapter_1._Preview_of_instalation.png
-description: 'Electron: if you can build a website, you can build a desktop appCurrently, in the Web we can do almost everything using HTML/CSS/JS.
+description: "Electron: if you can build a website, you can build a desktop appCurrently, in the Web we can do almost everything using HTML/CSS/JS.
 There is a lot of libraries, frameworks, debug tools, test frameworks, articles and training resources.
 Also, do not forget about StackOverflow, where you can find the answers to questions almost instantly and some of them with real examples.
-Even for browser, there are many extensions that follow, measure, debug, show us each part of the site.'
+Even for browser, there are many extensions that follow, measure, debug, show us each part of the site."
-image: building-desktop-app-with-electron.jpg
-og_image: Chapter_1._Preview_of_instalation.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
 categories:
   - development
+industries: []
 ---
 ### Electron: if you can build a website, you can build a desktop app